KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 ### So, can this situation be fixed

-Yes, but needs huge efforst from all parties , I will try to list some here :
+Yes, but needs huge efforts from all parties , I will try to list some here :

 **Governments:**
-- Establish policies and regulations for manufacturing, updating and importing IoT devices and their compnents.
+- Establish policies and regulations for manufacturing, updating and importing IoT devices and their components.
 - Enforce polices on IoT manufacturers .
 - Monitor and penalize non-adhering IoT manufacturers .